Possible Qantas law change sparks takeover talk in Australia

 Hockey, acknowledging that Qantas is in "regulatory handcuffs", hinted that he would lean toward lifting foreign ownership restrictions, warning taxpayers would pay the price for keeping Qantas an Australian-backed airline through government support.

-Any change to the law, brought in two decades ago when Qantas was privatised, could make the airline a takeover target, and give it a leg-up in a competitive regional aviation market.
+Any change to the law, brought in two decades ago when Qantas was privatized, could make the airline a takeover target, and give it a leg-up in a competitive regional aviation market.

 Hockey's comments come amid a bitter battle between Qantas and its domestic rival, Virgin Australia Holdings Ltd (VAH.AX) which is majority owned by Gulf carrier Etihad, Singapore Airlines (SIAL.SI), Air New Zealand (AIR.NZ).